vijaysharm/gezzoo-node/README.md

 + Have the API return you an object with localized strings.
   + You can also have different messages in the text box to make the experience a little more fun.
 + Take out all the hardcoded placeit images for avatars and replace them with something from the server
-+ Make action dialog boxes look better
++ Make dialog boxes look better
 + Validate the state of the game.
 If the state says 'reply', and the user enters the URL for 'board'. forward them to the right page.
 + Unset the controller selection for character select and board
++ Clicking an image again should hide the controls
 + Make the guess action character item image look more like the one from the board on the question tab and the reply page.
 + Use local storage for the user id.
 + Need better avatar icons.